Tangata Whenua

 In 2016, the Russell Forest was collapsing due to pests such as possums.
 Ngāti Manu were key in assisting with the reestabishment and protection of the forest.
 Through strategy, organisation and collaborative efforts, Russell Forest was able to make a full turnaround.

-As rangatira of land and water, Ngāti Manu uphold their role as guardians of the natural world, rooted in the principle “Ko au ko te awa, ko te awa ko au / I am the river, the river is me”.
+As rangatira of land and water, Ngāti Manu uphold their role as guardians of the natural world, rooted in the principle “Ko au ko te awa, ko te awa ko au”.
 Through initiatives like marae‑based environmental education and biodiversity management programmes, they combine mātauranga Māori and contemporary techniques to protect their ancestral whenua and wai.

 Patukeha